Skip to main content

 Funding determinations will be assessed based on the criteria below.
 Please consider addressing these questions in your proposal.

-- How does the theme for the summit merge methodological innovations in data science with real-word applications?
+1. How does the theme for the summit merge methodological innovations in data science and/or artificial intelligence with compelling applications?

-- What is the mechanism you will use to record notes and outcomes from the sessions (potentially allocating some budget to support this)?
+3. What is the mechanism you will use to record notes and outcomes from the sessions, and for producing a public whitepaper (potentially allocating some budget to support this)?

-- Describe the project’s potential contributions to DEI goals.
+5. Describe the project’s potential contributions to Cornell’s ‘any person’ mission.

-All projects must be relevant to advancing and/or applying data science as a field.
+All projects must be relevant to advancing data science and/or artificial intelligence as a field.

 Award Recipients

-The final date of the Thought Summit will be selected from the choices provided by the applicant and in collaboration with the award recipients and the Center.
+The final date of the Thought Summit will be selected from the choices provided by the applicant and in coordination with the award recipients.

-The Center for Data Science for Enterprise and Society will help promote the Thought Summit via the center’s website, e-list, affiliated departments, and social media.
+The Center for Data Science for Enterprise and Society and the Cornell AI Initiative will help promote the Thought Summit via their websites, e-list, affiliated departments, and social media.

-For questions concerning your proposal, please contact info@datasciencecenter.cornell.edu
+For questions concerning your proposal, please visit the Frequently Asked Questions page.
+If you have further questions contact info@thoughtsummits.cornell.edu

 Thought Summits